Go to content and skip menu

 Overview of types of measures and digital impact assessment models

-Tree to represent the evaluation tools (details in the table to follow)
+Tree to represent evaluation tools (details in the following table)

 The things to remember are to clearly differentiate the types of digital services that can be evaluated depending on the tool: